 - Like other sharks, this extra sense enables a white shark to detect the electromagnetic fields that living organisms emit through movement.

-- Great white sharks have the ability to detect electric variations of half a billionth of a volt.
+- Great white sharks can detect electric variations of half a billionth of a volt.

 - Their extreme sensitivity allows them to detect the heartbeat of immobile animals and locate them everywhere.